datenlord/datenlord/docs/datenlord_dashboard.md

 All the application, instance and Pod information are displayed in this dashboard.

-To display a specifc application's resource information, you can use the top side filter panel:
+To display a specific application's resource information, you can use the top side filter panel:

 ![DatenLord](images/Doc-filter.png "DatenLord")